panda

 Rocket Chinese

 Rocket Chinese is the best app on this list because it’s the most comprehensive way to learn.
 The detailed audio lessons walk you through each step of learning Chinese.
 In each lesson, you’ll practice listening, speaking, grammar, vocabulary, and more.
-It’s not the most fun app on the list, but it’s the best for serious learners.
+It’s not the most fun app on the list, but in my opinion, it’s the best for serious learners.
 You can try Rocket Chinese free for 7 days or read more about it in this Rocket Chinese review.

 Mondly